codesnail/CarND-AdvancedLaneFinding/README.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 This step is implemented in the class Camera by the method calibrate().
 It takes a path to the folder containing chessboard images, a file name pattern of all the calibration images to use, and the number of grid cells in x and y directions (6 and 9 in this case).
 The method then prepares "object points", which are the 3-D coordinates of the chessboard corners in relative terms.
-In our case, we assume coordinate z=0, $$x \epsilon [1,6]$$ and $y \epsilon [1,9]$$ For a 6x9 chessboard, we just assume
+Here we have 6x9 chessboards, so we define coordinate z=0, x in [0,5] and y in [0,8].
+So the "object point" coordinates of the internal corners of each chessboard are [0,0,0], [0,1,0], [0,2,0], ..., [0,8,0] for the first row.
+Similarly, for second row they are [1,0,0], [1,1,0], ..., [1,8,0], and so on for subsequent rows.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+OpenCV's method findChessboardCorners is used to find "image points", i.e. the actual x,y pixel coordinates of the corners for each image.
+The list of object points and detected image points is then used with cv2.calibrateCamera() method to get the Camera matrix.
+This is then stored in the Camera class along with the Distribution Coefficients for later use in undistorting images.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+`cv2.undistort()` function is used (encapsulated by Camera.undistort() method) to correct distortion of images.
+Following is an example of this correction applied to a chessboard image.

 ![alt text][image1]